Saint Dominic and the Order of Friars Preachers

 Poverty and Preaching

-Dominic and Diego also encountered Cistercian monks which the pope had sent as missionaries to convert the heretics back to the Catholic faith.
-These monks, however, traveling in the pomp and style expected of papal delegates, were having little success.
-They were about to give up when Diego and Dominic met them and suggested that they imitate the poverty of the heretical preachers.
-Sending home the rest of his retinue, Bishop Diego and St. Dominic adopted extreme austerity and began preaching the truth that all things, even material things, are good and are created by the only source of creation, God.
-(One finds this traditional Dominican opposition to dualism in Thomas’ teaching on God as sole source of creation (On the Power of God, q.
+Sending home the rest of their retinue, Bishop Diego and St. Dominic adopted extreme austerity and began preaching the truth that all things, even material things, are good and are created by the only source of creation, God.
+(One finds this traditional Dominican opposition to Albigensian dualism in Thomas’s teaching on God as sole source of creation (On the Power of God, q.
 3, a.
 5) and in his use of Aristotle’s views on body and soul.)
-Their success was much greater than the Cistercians had been, and so they totally committed themselves the task of converting the heretics.
-Although Bishop Diego died in 1207, Dominic and the rest of the missionaries continued their preaching.
+Their approach was more successful than the Cistercians had been, and so they totally committed themselves to the task of converting the heretics.
+Although Bishop Diego died in 1207, Dominic and the rest of the missionaries continued their preaching in the south of France working to restore the faithful of that region to orthodox Catholic faith.

 Dominicans and Universities